f24aalam/100-days-of-code/log.md

 ### Day 1: May 6, Friday

-**Today's Progress**: I've completed the angular tource of heroes tutorial.
+**Today's Progress**: I've completed the angular tour of heroes tutorial.

 **Thoughts**: I know angular from 2016-17, used it with the ionic to build a mobile application but never got the chance to use it for web development and other thing. going to create some other projects in angular with different backend frameworks.